Public confidence

 Current situation

-What we know so far
+What we know

-What is still missing?
+What is missing?

 The public does not need slogans.
-It needs the basic information required to assess risk, sustainability and accountability.
+It needs the information required to assess risk, sustainability and accountability.

 | Information needed | Why it matters |